 Experience

 As a Data Analyst at TELUS International, I was responsible for evaluating and annotating real-world user queries to support Apple’s search engine.
-My main objective was to ensure that the datasets used in machine learning pipelines were clean, consistent, and relevant.
-This involved reviewing large volumes of data, applying strict quality standards, and identifying anomalies or ambiguous cases requiring deeper analysis.
+Over the course of 8 months, I completed and quality-assessed over 1,500 individual tasks, ensuring that the datasets used in machine learning pipelines were clean, consistent, and contextually relevant.
+This involved reviewing hundreds of search results weekly, applying strict quality standards, and identifying dozens of anomalies and edge cases that required escalation or guideline interpretation — all while managing full-time studies, a teaching assistant role, and the successful outcome of immigration responsibilities.

-I regularly documented issues through structured ticketing systems, providing clear feedback that helped refine internal annotation tools and processes.
-I worked autonomously, using internal resources and evolving guidelines to adapt to changing task requirements.
-Over time, I developed a strong sense for detail and data reliability, maintaining a consistent track record of high accuracy and throughput.
+I regularly documented issues through structured ticketing systems, contributing detailed feedback on recurring patterns and tool limitations that helped refine internal annotation workflows.
+I worked autonomously in a fully remote environment, using internal documentation and evolving guidelines updated multiple times per month to adapt to changing task requirements.
+Over time, I built a strong sense for data reliability and consistency, maintaining a sustained high accuracy rating under internal performance benchmarks.

-The role sharpened my understanding of the link between raw data and model outcomes — particularly in real-world systems that impact millions of users.
-It also gave me hands-on exposure to data governance principles and the practical importance of reproducibility, traceability, and auditability in AI systems.
-These insights continue to shape my approach to responsible data science and system evaluation.
+The role sharpened my understanding of the link between raw data and model outcomes — particularly in large-scale, real-world systems impacting millions of users globally.
+It also gave me hands-on exposure to data governance principles, and deepened my appreciation for reproducibility, traceability, and auditability in the lifecycle of AI systems.
+These insights continue to shape my approach to responsible data science and model evaluation.